Welcome to Our Blog on the Camino Portuguese

 Santiago Cathedral at Night.

 As the sun began to set we walked back through the beautiful park to the old quarter of Santiago.
-We stopped at a restaurant we visited in 2016 for dinner, and then made our way back to the square, where the colourful Spanish folk band Tuna de Derecho de Santiago were playing guitars, bagpipes, pan flutes, small handheld drums and other traditional instruments under the archways at the edge of the Plaza del Orbradorio.
+We stopped at a restaurant we visited in 2016 for dinner and then made our way back to the square, where the colourful Spanish folk band Tuna de Derecho de Santiago was playing guitars, bagpipes, pan flutes, small handheld drums and other traditional instruments under the archways at the edge of the Plaza del Orbradorio.
 The band was dressed in long black cloaks with red sashes, decorated with patches boasting of their many accomplishments.
 People of all nationalities were singing, dancing, and making merry together.
 The sounds of the joyful, shared celebration attracted a growing crowd, and the lively, humorous, and talented performers kept people there.

 Comments